Rule 10.53. Information Technology Advisory Committee

 In addition to the duties described in rule 10.34, the committee must:

-(1)Recommend standards to ensure compatibility in information and communication technologies in the judicial branch;
+(2)Recommend rules, standards, and legislation to ensure compatibility in information and communication technologies in the judicial branch;

-(3)Review and recommend legislation, rules, or policies to balance the interests of privacy, access, and security in relation to court technology;
+(4)Review and recommend legislation, rules, or policies to balance the interests of privacy, access, and security in relation to court technology;

-(4)Make proposals for technology education and training in the judicial branch;
+(5)Make proposals for technology education and training in the judicial branch;

 (Subd (b) amended effective September 1, 2015; previously amended effective January 1, 2007.)

 The committee must include at least one member from each of the following categories:

-(5)Member of the Senate;
+(6)Member of the Senate;

-(6)Member of the Assembly;
+(7)Member of the Assembly;

-(7)Representative of the executive branch; and
+(8)Representative of the executive branch; and

-(d) Member selection
+(e) Member selection

 The two legislative members are appointed by the respective houses.
 The executive member is appointed by the Governor.
 The lawyer member is appointed by the State Bar.
 In making all other appointments to the committee, factors to be considered include a candidate's technology expertise and experience, as well as an ability to act as lead executive sponsor for technology initiatives.

-Rule 10.53 amended and renumbered effective January 1, 2007; adopted as rule 6.53 effective January 1, 1999.
+Rule 10.53 amended effective September 1, 2015; adopted as rule 6.53 effective January 1, 1999; previously amended and renumbered effective January 1, 2007.